Class: Stripe::Account

 .reject(account, params = {}, opts = {}) ⇒ Object

-With [Connect](stripe.com/docs/connect), you may flag accounts as suspicious.
+With [Connect](stripe.com/connect), you can reject accounts that you have flagged as suspicious.

-Test-mode Custom and Express accounts can be rejected at any time.
-Accounts created using live-mode keys may only be rejected once all balances are zero.
+Only accounts where your platform is liable for negative account balances, which includes Custom and Express accounts, can be rejected.
+Test-mode accounts can be rejected at any time.
+Live-mode accounts can only be rejected after all balances are zero.

 def self.reject(, params = {}, opts = {})